mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/appimage.md

 # Usage
 Download the AppImage, then:
 #### GUI File Browser
-- right-click on the StargateDAW AppImage
+- right-click on the IntuitivesDAW AppImage
 - properties
 - permissions
 - allow executing file as program